 How to Apply

 Students must complete a School of Business scholarship application and essay.
-Essay topic: Describe your free enterprise spirit; include examples of your involvement in extracurricular activities, work, or community participation.
+Essay topic: Describe how you typify the free enterprise spirit through your involvement in extracurricular activities, work, or community service.

 How to Renew